connected-little-boxes/HullOS-Z/docs/HullOSref.md

 ```
 *VS<variable name>=<value>
 ```
-Creates a variable which can be accessed from pythonish
+Creates a variable which can be accessed from PythonIsh

 ## View variable
 ```